radio-astro-tools/pvextractor/docs/index.rst

 Advanced paths
 ^^^^^^^^^^^^^^

-This section will describe how to easily set up common paths, e.g. starting from a point and with a given position angle.
+..
+This section will describe how to easily set up common paths, e.g. starting
+.. from a point and with a given position angle.

 Using the graphical user interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO

 Extracting slices from Ds9
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO

 .. toctree::
    :maxdepth: 1